Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Composition of an Explanatory Narrative

 \subsection{Anthropomorphic Bias and Perceived Intentionality}

-\textit{Intentionality} is a central concept in models of folk theory of mind~\cite{karniol1978-children-intent,Knobe1997-folk-intentionality,burra-folk-intention}: It refers to the power of mind to internally represent things about the world.
-When we comprehend explanations about events, we intuitively do so with respect to ``actors'' which hold internal representations, and whose behaviors had a causal role on the event (\Cref{fig:folkconcepts}).
+\textit{Intentionality} is a central concept in models of folk theory of mind~\cite{karniol1978-children-intent,Knobe1997-folk-intentionality,burra-folk-intention}: It refers to the power of mind to internally represent things about the world.\footnote{Note that this sense of the word ``intentionality'' in philosophy differs from the colloquial sense of intent in English.} When we comprehend explanations about events, we intuitively do so with respect to ``actors'' which hold internal representations, and whose behaviors had a causal role on the event (\Cref{fig:folkconcepts}).

 The explainee's assumptions about explained events are potentially biased with respect to how humans think and behave: If there is an actor in the event's history, we may potentially understand this actor (human or not) by imagining how we may have acted in the actor's circumstances, implicitly assigning a mental representation to the actor~\cite{culley2013note}.